islandproblem/islandproblem/essay.md

 Then, to stay competitive, they will need to use these resources to build *their own* islands of optimal conditions for themselves.
 They will build "strongholds" to ensure their survival and dominance.

-Then, these *new* islands will :note{text="eat our island" note="By &quot;eat our island&quot; we mean that AGIs will capture physical resources and reshape Earth to create optimal conditions for AGIs, rather than for humans.
+Then, these *new* islands :note{text="eat our island" note="By &quot;eat our island&quot; we mean that AGIs will capture physical resources and reshape Earth to create optimal conditions for AGIs, rather than for humans.
 We'll explain this more in the sections about <b>resources</b> and <b>divergence</b>. <br><br>There are <i>many other ways</i> that AGI could go wrong &mdash; catastrophic AGI-powered terrorism, autonomous bioweapon laboratories, AGI-level infrastructure hacking, or even a &quot;classic&quot; nanotech <i>foom</i> scenario. <br><br>However, the Island Problem focuses on the even-bigger problem that stems from the structure of our physical world.
-Even if we solve alignment, competitive pressures will still force AGIs to become incompatible with humans.
-The Island Problem explains this process."}.
+Even if we solve alignment, competitive pressures will still force AGIs to become incompatible with humans."}.

-So, again:

-<p class="important-reshape"><i>Competition will drive AGIs to reshape Earth to be optimal for AGIs, rather than <span class="nowrap">for humans.</span></i></p>
+AGIs reshape Earth for AGIs.

 ## The Race to Replace Us